wp-plugins/dpabadbotwp/readme.txt

 Note: If you are upgrading and the plugin has problems accessing files, DELETE this plugin and reinstall the plugin as all files names were changed to lower case.

+It now stops automatic WordPress core updates so that the Bad Bot Exterminator, dpaBadBot, will not be erased.

+Do visit our site https://www.dpabadbot.com/kill-all-bad-bots-hammer-hackers-and-ddos-attackers-for-protection-and-wordpress-website-security.php for more information on the Bad Bot Exterminator
 == Installation ==
 1. Upload 'dpabadbotwp.zip' to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.